 Be warned: Water is the chief foe of your cream of tartar.

 Don’t panic if a little bit of water enters the container.
 It won’t lead to mold growth.
 A few lumps may form, that’s all.
-Use a sieve, spice grinder, or mortar-pestle to break the lumps.
+Use a sieve, spice grinder, or a mortar and pestle to break the lumps.

 Signs of spoilage include: